the-dev-syntax/Ecommerce-Template/README.md

 </div>
 <div className='md:hidden block py-2'>
 <Search />
-</div> means on small screen search will be after menu ==> on big screen search will be before menu
+</div> means, on small screen search will be after menu ==> on big screen search will be before menu

-code . ==> it has to have space between. ctrl c tto get out of the running terminal.
+to open new tab in vscode ==> code . ==> it has to have space between.

+ctrl c to get out of the running terminal.

 ---